policies and procedures

 In addition, all cats receive a complimentary bag of Science Diet cat food and a variety of items generously donated by our supporters, including toys.

-Potential adopters will be asked to sign an access agreement before entering the shelter.
 Bring as many members of your household as possible, including children, to be sure that your family and the cat are compatible.
 A counselor will then interview you about your expectations and guide you through the shelter to meet our many residents.
 After that, it is up to you—and many times the cat will choose you!

 Good Mews follows the advice of many leading animal behaviorists when designing our adoption policies.
 Research shows that kittens do best in environments with other cats or kittens because it helps them be better socialized, better behaved, and less likely to exhibit destructive behavior because they are less likely to be bored.
 As a result, we will only adopt kittens under the age of 8 months to a home with another cat or kitten, or in pairs from our shelter if the home does not already have a cat in residence.